 Certainly he’s pointing at a real phenomenon – sushi has spread almost as rapidly as Coke.
 But in what sense has sushi been “westernized”?
 Yes, Europe has adopted sushi.
 But so have China, India, and Africa.
 Sushi is another refreshment that works, a crack in the narrative that what’s going on is “westernization” in any meaningful sense.

 Here’s what I think is going on.
 Maybe every culture is the gradual accumulation of useful environmental adaptations combined with random memetic drift.
-But this is usually a gradual process with plenty of room for everybody to adjust and local peculiarities to seep in. the Industrial Revolution caused such rapid change that the process become qualitatively different, a frantic search for better adaptations to an environment that was itself changing almost as fast as people could understand it.
+But this is usually a slow process with plenty of room for everybody to adjust and local peculiarities to seep in.
+The Industrial Revolution caused such rapid change that the process become qualitatively different, a frantic search for better adaptations to an environment that was itself changing almost as fast as people could understand it.

 The Industrial Revolution also changed the way culture was spatially distributed.
 When the fastest mode of transportation is the horse, and the postal system is frequently ambushed by Huns, almost all culture is local culture.
 England develops a culture, France develops a culture, Spain develops a culture.
 Geographic, language, and political barriers keep these from intermixing too much.
 Add rapid communication – even at the level of a good postal service – and the equation begins to change.
 In the 17th century, philosophers were remarking (in Latin, the universal language!) about how Descartes from France had more in common with Leibniz from Germany than either of them did with the average Frenchman or German.
 Nowadays I certainly have more in common with SSC readers in Finland than I do with my next-door neighbor whom I’ve never met.